 The process for the CPUX Foundation Level exam and its evaluation are defined as follows: The exam always contains 40 multiple choice questions with 6 choices and a varying number of correct answers.
 You have 75 minutes to answer these questions.
 To pass the exam you have to score at least 70 percent, which equates to 28 points of 40 possible points.
 Each question scores 1 point if all correct answers are chosen.
 Depending on the number of correct answers per question, each correct choice represents an equal part of that point, which add up to one point but are also substracted if wrong.
 Though the total score of one question can never be negative.
 During the exam the use of aids, such as electronic devices or textbooks, is not allowed.

 Self-Study: Preparing for the CPUX Foundation Level exam

-An ideal place to begin your exam preparations is the UXQB’s Documents Section.
+An ideal place to begin your preparation for CPUX certification is the UXQB’s Documents Section.
 This contains a number of useful reference documents, such as the syllabus for CPUX-F and CPUX Advanced Levels, as well as practice exam questions.